adjust/xamarin_sdk/doc/android/android.md

 The callback function will be called when the SDK receives final attribution data.
 Within the callback function you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

-- `string TrackerToken` the tracker token of the current install.
+- `string TrackerToken` the tracker token of the current attribution.
-- `string TrackerName` the tracker name of the current install.
+- `string TrackerName` the tracker name of the current attribution.
-- `string Network` the network grouping level of the current install.
+- `string Network` the network grouping level of the current attribution.
-- `string Campaign` the campaign grouping level of the current install.
+- `string Campaign` the campaign grouping level of the current attribution.
-- `string Adgroup` the ad group grouping level of the current install.
+- `string Adgroup` the ad group grouping level of the current attribution.
-- `string Creative` the creative grouping level of the current install.
+- `string Creative` the creative grouping level of the current attribution.
-- `string ClickLabel` the click label of the current install.
+- `string ClickLabel` the click label of the current attribution.
 - `string Adid` the adjust device identifier.

 ### <a id="session-event-callbacks">Session and event callbacks